quat1024/hoppers/NOTES.md

 The `Item` constructor also adds to the `public static final Item[] itemsList` array so there is no separate step needed.
 (If you look at Buildcraft source it re-registers the item by manually putting it in the items list array, this is a probably a mistake or legacy code or something.)

+`BlockItem`s must have the same numeric ID as the `Block` they place.
+This is a well-used assumption - for example, `ItemStack#new(Block)` creates the itemstack by taking the numeric ID of the block, so it must correspond to an item.

 setCreativeTab does not appear to work, at least not for vanilla creative tabs?
 Overriding `Item#getCreativeTabs` seems to be enough.
-Investgate this.
+Investigate this.

 Todo: items that aren't `BlockItem`s, are they different?

 ### Important note about classes

 Forge keeps track of each block and item's *class* and stores it in level.dat, along with the numeric ID.
-If you change the class that implements a given block or item ID, Forge will display an interstitial warning screen when opening a world save.
+If you change the name of the class that implements a given block or item ID, Forge will display an interstitial warning screen when opening a world save.
 Keep this in mind when making updates.

 ## Localization